Catalysts/makethings/workshops/robot/README.md

 * [Appendix 5.
 Basic bot](#user-content-appendix-5-basic-bot)
 * [Appendix 6.
 Line following](#user-content-appendix-6-line-following)

-This tutorial will guide you through the process of creating autonomous wheeled robots.
+This tutorial will guide you through the process of creating autonomous wheeled robot.

 # Components